0xfuturistic/sequencer-commitments/README.md

 - Comprehensive documentation to accompany every feature, ensuring clarity.

 ## 🙌 Contribute & Feedback
 Your insights can shape the future of this initiative.
 Feel free to [raise an issue](#), suggest a feature, or even fork the repository for personal tweaks.
-We thrive on collaborative brilliance!

 ## 📜 License
 This project is licensed under the MIT License.
-For more details, please see our [LICENSE file](#).
+For more details, please see [LICENSE file](#).